CIRALabs/high-assurance-dids-with-dns/draft-carter-high-assurance-dids-with-dns.md

   }
 ```

 The data integrity proof SHOULD be signed using a verificationMethod that has an associated TLSA record to allow for the verification of the data integrity proof using data contained outside of the DID document.
-This provides an added layer of authenticity, as the information contained in the DID document would need to be supported accross 2 different domains.
+This provides an added layer of authenticity, as the PKI information contained in the DID document would need to be supported accross 2 different domains.

+## Use of Alternative Cryptosuites

+While {{dataIntegrityProofECDSA}} and {{dataIntegrityProofEdDSA}} are the cryptosuites we have chosen to highlight in this specification, it is important to note that this implementation for a high assruance did is cryptosuite agnostic.
+It is interoperable with any new and existing cryptosuites and associated key types as required by the implementers and verifiers.

 # Verification Process

 Using the new DNS records and proof object in the DID document, we enable a more secure and higher assurance verification process for the DID.
-It is important to note that while not strictly necessary, DNSSEC verification should be performed each time a DNS record is resolved to ensure their authenticity.
+It is important to note that while not strictly necessary, DNSSEC verification SHOULD be performed each time a DNS record is resolved to ensure their authenticity.

-1. **Initial presentation:** The user is presented with a DID document, ex. did:web:example.ca.
+1. **Initial presentation:** The user is presented with a DID document, ex. **did:web:example.ca**.
 2. **Verification of the DID:** The user verifies the DID is represented as a URI record in the associated domain.
-   1. In the case of did:web, the domain to be queried is indicated by the last segment of the did. ex. **did:web:example.ca -> _did.example.ca**
+   1. In the case of did:web, the domain and record name to be queried is indicated by the last segment of the did. ex. **did:web:example.ca -> _did.example.ca**
-   2. In the case of other did methods, the domain to be queried is indicated by the value held in the "alsoKnownAs" or "service" fields.
-      1. ex.
-      ```javascript
-      {"alsoKnownAs": "example.ca"} -> _did.example.ca
-       ```
-      2. ex.
-      ```javascript
-      {"services": [{
-         "id":"did:example:123abc#linked-domain",
-         "type": "LinkedDomains",
-         "serviceEndpoint": "https://example.ca" -> _did.example.ca
-         }]
-      }
-      ```
 3. **Verification of the PKI:** With the association between the DID and the domain verified, the user would then proceed to verify the key material between the DID and the domain.
    1. The user would query for a TLSA record.
-Depending on the record/s returned, the user would verify either the hash of the verificationMethod or verificationMethod itself matches what was returned by the TLSA record content.
+Depending on the type of TLSA record/s returned, the user would verify either the hash of the verificationMethod or verificationMethod itself matches what was returned by the TLSA record content.
       1. Note: This may require some conversion, as TLSA records store key material as hex encoded DER format, and this representation is not supported by {{verificationMethod}}.
 However, there are many well supported cryptography libraries in a variety of languages that facilitate the conversion process.
 4. **Verification of the DID document's integrity:** After verifying that the did's key material matches what is represented in the TLSA records of the associated domain, the user would then verify the "proof" object to ensure the integrity of the DID document.
    1. This can be accomplished by using either the {{verificationMethod}} directly from the did document, or using the key material stored in the TLSA record.
 Using the TLSA record would provide a higher level of assurance as this confirms the key material is being accurately represented accross 2 different domains, both at the DID document level and the DNS level.